noface-0/javonkitson.com/README.md

 ![Mobile](screenshots/desktop-large.png)

-## Project status
+## Project Status

-I've been continuously working on this website as I notice style errors or as I add more projects to my protfolio.
+I've been continuously working on this website as I notice style errors or as I add more projects to my portfolio.
+The automated CI/CD pipeline ensures that these updates are immediately reflected on the live site without manual intervention.

+---

+This way, visitors to your GitHub/GitLab repository not only see the technologies you're using but also understand how you're leveraging DevOps practices.